typegoose/typegoose/github-page/_docs/functions/setGlobalOptions.md

 ---
-title: "Set Global Options"
+title: 'Set Global Options'
 ---

-`setGlobalOptions(options)` is used to set the global Options
+`setGlobalOptions(options)` is used to set the global Options.

 Example: